A Transformation Perspective on Marginal and Conditional Models: Applications

 For a binary response $\ry \in \{0, 1\}$, the transformation $\h(\ry) = \alpha$ reduces to a scalar intercept.
-Thus, maximisation of the discrete log-likelihood (\ref{fm:dll}) provides an alternative to commonly applied approximations, such as Laplace (L), Adaptive Gauss-Hermite Quadrature (AGQ), or Sequential Reduction \citep[SR,][]{Ogden_2015}.
+Thus, maximisation of the discrete log-likelihood (\ref{fm:dll}) provides an alternative to commonly applied approximations, such as Laplace or Adaptive Gauss-Hermite Quadrature, for fitting conditional mixed-effects models.
+In addition, the possibility to interpret parameters marginally also for $\pZ \neq \Phi$ asks for a comparison to generalised estimation equations (GEEs).

-I compared different implementations of binary probit mixed-effects models for the notoriously difficult to handle \citep[quasi-separation issues were reported by][]{Sauter_Held_2016} toe nail data \citep{Backer_Vroey_1998}.
+We first compared different implementations of binary probit mixed-effects models for the notoriously difficult to handle toe nail data \citep{Backer_Vroey_1998} for which quasi-separation issues have been reported \citep{Sauter_Held_2016}.
 The ordinal response measuring toe nail infection was categorised to two levels.
-I was interested in binary probit models featuring fixed main and interaction effects $\eshiftparm_1$, $\eshiftparm_2$, and $\eshiftparm_3$ of treatment (itraconazole vs.~terbinafine) and time.
-Subject-specific random intercept models and models featuring correlated random intercepts and slopes were estimated by the \texttt{glmer} function \citep[package \textbf{lme4},][]{pkg:lme4}, by the \texttt{glmm} function \citep[package \texttt{glmmsr},][]{Ogden_2015}, and by direct maximisation of the exact discrete log-likelihood (\ref{fm:dll}) given in Appendix~\ref{app:cens}.
+We were interested in binary probit models featuring fixed main and interaction effects $\eshiftparm_1$, $\eshiftparm_2$, and $\eshiftparm_3$ of treatment (itraconazole vs.~terbinafine) and time.
+Subject-specific random intercept models and models featuring correlated random intercepts and slopes were estimated by the \code{glmer} function from package \pkg{lme4} \citep{pkg:lme4}, by the \code{glmmTMB} function from package \pkg{glmmTMB} \citep{pkg:glmmTMB}, and by direct maximisation of the exact discrete log-likelihood (\ref{fm:dll}) given in Appendix~\ref{app:cens}.

 The estimated model parameters, along with the discrete log-likelihood (\ref{fm:dll}) evaluated at these parameters, are given in Table~\ref{tab:toenail}.
-For the random intercept models, AGQ, SR, and the discrete log-likelihood give the same results, the Laplace approximation seemed to fail.
-It was not possible to apply the AGQ and SR approaches to the random intercept / random slope model.
-The two implementations of the Laplace approximation in packages \textbf{lme4} and \textbf{glmmsr} differed quite a bit.
+For the random intercept models, AGQ, the Laplace approximation in \pkg{glmmTMB}, and the discrete log-likelihood gave the same results, the Laplace approximation implemented in package \pkg{lme4} seemed to fail.
+It was not possible to apply the AGQ approach to the random intercept / random slope model.
+The two implementations of the Laplace approximation in packages \pkg{lme4} and \pkg{glmmTMB} differed for the random intercept but not for the random intercept / random slope model.
 The log-likelihood obtained by direct maximisation of (\ref{fm:dll}) resulted in the best fitting model with the least extreme parameter estimates.
 Computing times for all procedures were comparable.